StreamAMG/playback-documentation-portal/docs/Player-Integrations.md

 - Create a new playback configuration for a client
 - Partially update an existing playback configuration

+### Position

+- Pre
+- Mid
+- Post

+Are the only values that can be used currently when mixing adverts with onDemand and Live Video formats

 ## Staging Playback SDK

 Staging Playback SDK is available at